Showing top 0 results 0 results found

 How to use an ecommerce chatbot

 AI chatbots in ecommerce help online retailers improve customer service and drive sales growth.
-Long customer service wait times turn away would-be buyers who seek answers before clicking on the "buy" button.
+Long customer service wait times turn away would-be buyers who seek answers before clicking the "buy" button.

 Here's what that looks like in practice.